-The reason behind it, is that Internet is always reinventing itself with innovations.
-As a result, battles were waged, some of the early web empire are today only distant memories.
+The reason behind it is that the Internet is always reinventing itself with innovations.
+As a result, battles were waged, some of the early web empires are today only distant memories.
 And so it must be the case for eBay in China.
-But how could such a giant fail so forcefully?
+But how could such a giant fail so forcefully

 The Birth of Alibaba

 The founder of Alibaba, Jack Ma was not a red prince with money and connection at his disposal.
 He was from a relatively modest upcoming, albeit not poor.
-As a youth he befriended tourists in his hometown, Hangzhou.
-His interest for foreign countries didn’t leave him and he became an English teacher.
+As a youth, he befriended tourists in his hometown, Hangzhou.
+His interest in foreign countries didn’t leave him and he became an English teacher.

 He took advantage of booming Chinese export to launch a translation company.
 That is what led him for the first time in 1995 to travel to the United States.
 The project he came for, failed but it didn’t matter, because he came back with something much more important: the certainty that the Internet was about to change everything.

-Realizing that the difference between person and small business in China was slim to none, they created TaoBao, a C2C (Consumer to Consumer) platform.
-This didn’t fail to attract the anger of the western giant which pursue a very aggressive marketing campaign.
-EBay signed exclusive advertisements contract with the top Chinese portal (Yahoo-like) such as Sina and Sohu.
+Realizing that the difference between a person and a small business in China was slim to none, they created TaoBao, a C2C (Consumer To Consumer) platform.
+This didn’t fail to attract the anger of the western giant which pursue a very aggressive marketing campaign. eBay signed exclusive advertisements contracts with the top Chinese portal (Yahoo-like) such as Sina and Sohu.
 Moreover, they brought an additional 100 million dollars in investments. source

 But Chinese “webization” was far from complete at the time.
 Understanding that well, Alibaba focused on TV ads, which gave a much better return on investment.
 But while smart, that move is not where “Crazy” Ma earned his nickname.
 No, what really killed eBay was his pricing policy.